DivineAge/fawry-task1/README.md

 ---

 ### `model/Fine.java`
-Aggregates all `Violation`s for a single observation into one issuable fine.
+Aggregates all `Violation`s for a single car into one issuable fine.

 | Field / Method | Type | Description |
 |---|---|---|